In-situ tunable interaction with an invertible sign between a fluxonium and a post cavity: Conclusion and Outlook

 \section{Conclusion and Outlook}

 To summarize, we have demonstrated that a fluxonium is a viable ancilla to a high-Q coaxial cavity.
-We explore for the first time this tunable interaction with an invertible sign, which enables in-situ control strategies for building bosonic codes.
+We explore for the first time that this platform realizes tunable interaction with an invertible sign without using supplementary circuit elements like tunable couplers or applying parametric drives.
+This appends another element to the toolbox to control higher coherence microwave cavities, which could enable novel control strategies for building bosonic codes.
 The fact that the ancilla can be decoupled from the bosonic mode alleviates the stringent requirement for a high-coherence ancilla without requiring a trade-off with the bosonic qubit control capabilities.

 Further improvements of the systems involve including a Purcell filter which would greatly increase the lifetime of the fluxonium.
 In particular, the intrinsic Purcell protection\cite{Nakamura_purcell_2022} is compatible with this setup.
 Adding fast flux control to the flux hose will allow fast, in-situ switching between the different interaction regimes.
 Such a system would be ideally suited for pursuing new quantum gates or creating and evacuating quantum states from the long-lived memory mode.